Fiction generally features two distinct types of magic users:

 - The Pixar animated short Presto features a magician with both a top hat and a pointy wizard hat; anything placed into one will come out the other.
-He intends to use this magic to pull a rabbit out of his hat before a live audience, but the rabbit has other plans.
+He intends to use this magic to pull a rabbit out of his hat before a live audience, but the rabbit (who's angry about being forced to skip lunch) has other plans.
 Hilarity Ensues.

 - In Scooby-Doo! and the Goblin King, The Amazing Krudsky is a stage magician who wants to be a real wizard.
 He ultimately drains the fairy Princess Willow's magic to grant himself real magic powers.